Political Rhetoric: Overview

 Political rhetoric in the twenty-first century has continued to evolve.
 Its deliberative, epideictic, and forensic forms are still manifest, although it may be argued that, in light of the overwhelming array of information resources now available, there is an equally overwhelming amount of rhetoric to which people are exposed, and through which they have to sort.
 Whereas the American colonists used pamphlets to spread the word about their cause during the Revolution, today political actors use email, blogs, and social media to spread their messages, in addition to television, radio, and print media.

 Some people feel that American political rhetoric has moved away from the goal of democratic compromise and toward ever more rancorous partisanship.
-In the first two decades of the twenty-first century, Americans were seen as irreparably divided over issues like health-care reform, the national budget, immigration policy, gun control, abortion, and the war on terrorism.
+In the early decades of the twenty-first century, Americans were seen as irreparably divided over issues like health-care reform, the national budget, immigration policy, gun control, abortion, and the war on terrorism.
 Many were concerned that the kind of rhetoric being used on both sides of these issues prevented compromises from being struck.
 Others have said these deep disagreements are simply in the nature of democratic politics, and are not anything new to history.

 Others can point to the highly venomous nature of disagreements in American politics going back to the first years of the republic—to say nothing of the actual fracturing of the nation over the issue of slavery in the Civil War.
 The social and political discord of the civil rights era and the Vietnam War can be held up as examples of partisanship.
 From this point of view, the divided nature of American political rhetoric is just in the nature of an open society with freedom of speech.
 Furthermore, the technological innovations of the twenty-first century have been seen by many as much more of a boon than a burden, offering those who want to educate themselves about the issues an abundance of opportunities to do so—provided they can sort logic from emotion.